 When our second son, Pickle, was born, I eagerly anticipated that beautiful breastfeeding experience I was unable to have with Peanut.
 But when he had not regained his birth weight by his two-week appointment, it was clear that I would have to start pumping again.

 Read more about our Breastfeeding Challenges, Round Two.

 Unfortunately, by the time I started pumping, my milk supply had already suffered and plummeted.
-At my lowest point, during Week 3 postpartum, I barely managed to get 8 oz of milk in a 24-hour period.
+I barely managed to get 8 oz of milk in a 24-hour period at my lowest point.
+I was three weeks postpartum.
 Pickle, meanwhile, was consuming on average 25 oz a day.
 While I struggled with my diminishing supply, we supplemented with donated breastmilk and formula.

 I tried everything I had done while pumping with my first and a ton of new tips, but nothing was working.
 My baby was not even a month old, and I seriously thought about just throwing in the towel.

 Because he knew how important breastfeeding was to me, my husband encouraged me not to give up.
 Family and friends cheered me up, too.
 “A little breast milk is better than none at all,” they reminded me.
 Though I wondered if the tiny amount I was getting really was worth all of the hassle and pain.

 There had to be a better way!I increased my milk supply from barely 8oz a day to 32-35 oz a day in just 8 weeks and you can too!
 Click To Tweet

 I dried my eyes and started over.
 I began researching and experimenting.

 Over the next eight weeks, I was able to increase my milk supply from barely 8oz a day to 32-35 oz a day!